MATE MASIE – Making Advances to Eliminate Child Labor in More Areas with Sustainable Integrated Efforts

 The Problem

 Ghana is a major producer of cocoa, with approximately 800,000 families relying on cocoa for their livelihoods.
-Cocoa farming occurs primarily on smallholder farms in the informal rural economy.
-It is labor intensive, and working on cocoa farms can be hazardous, particularly for children, whose physical, mental, and psychological capacities are still developing.
-Over one-third of Ghana’s cocoa is produced by sharecroppers, who are at significant risk of using child labor due to a lack of resources and increased vulnerability to economic shocks.
+Cocoa production is labor intensive, and working on cocoa farms can be hazardous, particularly for children whose physical, mental, and psychological capacities are still developing.
+The informal nature of cocoa production represents one of the challenges to effective monitoring and prevention of child labor.

 Our Strategy